iwanicki92/meta-zarhus/meta-zarhus-features/meta-otab/README.md

 To start the script use the `run_${docker_image_name}_image.sh` script that was placed in your specified `server_directory`.

-For example if we didnt specify `docker_image_name` it will be equal to https_py_container
+For example if we didn't specify `docker_image_name` it will be equal to https_py_container

 ```shell